Entartistes: History

 The group was founded by several former members of the Rhinoceros Party of Canada, including François Gourd.
-They initially convened in 1995 to offer a $400 reward to anybody from across Canada who successfully pied Prime Minister Jean Chrétien, but after nobody accepted the offer at the time they began to plan their own pieings.
+They initially convened in 1995 to offer a $400 reward to anybody from across Canada who successfully pied Prime Minister Jean Chrétien; however, after nobody accepted the offer at the time, they began to plan their own pieings.

 Other figures pied by the group included Jean Charest, Mario Dumont, Stéphane Dion, Allan Rock, Pierre Pettigrew, William Johnson, Pierre Bourque, Jean Doré, Jacques Parizeau, Bernard Landry and Jacques Duchesneau.
 Quebec politicians were the most common targets, although the group also pied Sylvester Stallone during a 1998 promotional tour.

 The group also inspired other attempts at pieing by offshoot groups across Canada.
 After the group released an updated "hit list" of desired targets in 1999 which included Chrétien, media mogul Conrad Black and pop singer Céline Dion, Chrétien was successfully pied in 2000 by Evan Brown, a member of an offshoot group in Prince Edward Island which called itself the PEI Pie Brigade.
 Ralph Klein was pied in 2003 by Alberta resident Christopher Geoghegan.